sbcshop/USB-C-RTC-Software/README.md

 <img src ="https://github.com/sbcshop/USB-C-RTC-Software/blob/main/images/USB_C_RTC_BANNER.png"   />

-The USB-C-RTC is a highly advanced device featuring an integrated DS3231 circuit; MCP2221, a USB-to-UART/I2C serial converter, which enables USB connectivity, in the processes that include a USB, UART(Serial), GPIO, and I2C interfaces & a C type USB which enables the user for reversible plugin.
+The USB-C-RTC is a highly advanced device featuring an integrated DS3231 circuit; MCP2221, a USB-to-UART/I2C serial converter, which enables USB connectivity, in the processes that include a USB, UART(Serial), GPIO, and I2C interfaces & a C type USB which enables the user for the reversible plugin.
 ### Features
 - DS3231; extremely accurate I2C real-time clock (RTC).
 - MCP2221; USB to I2C/UART converter.
-- Reversible Plug in.
+- Reversible Plugin.
 - Integrated temperature-compensated crystal oscillator (TCXO)
 - Incorporates a battery input of CR1220, 3v
 - 16-pin, 300-mil SO package